Are eco-friendly family vacations even possible?

 crap stuff that clutters our home before it pollutes our environment.

 But travel is so important and beneficial in so many ways (as is the environment, obviously).
 So, it’s important to me to find a way to see the world with my kids without contributing to destroying it.
 And now that we’re doing fun and more adventurous things in nature–surfing and ziplining, to name a couple–we want to make sure we can play in nature while appreciating it for years to come.
 Figuring out a way to make eco-friendly family vacations a thing is something my kids and I can work on together.

 Sometimes we’re somewhere that I feel comfortable drinking the tap water and using it to to fill our refillable water bottles.
 But we have visited places where I won’t even brush my teeth in anything other than bottled water.
 And, of course, we know those foil pouches of baby food are awesome and convenient and also filling up landfills with packaging that’s difficult to recycle.
 So what’s an eco-conscious traveling parent to do?

-Yes, hello, Captain Obvious here, but breastfeeding creates little-to-no waste, unless you’re one of my kids blowing out sleepers at an alarming rate during their first months of life.
+Yes, hello, Captain Obvious here.
+Breastfeeding creates little-to-no waste.
+Unless you’re one of my kids blowing out sleepers at an alarming rate during their first months of life.

 Sterilize Baby Bottles in Hotel Room Sink

 If you’re not breastfeeding or you use bottles to supplement, wash and sterilize baby bottles in your hotel room sink, rather than use the plastic insert bottles (even though they’re a lot easier when traveling).
 Once they’re past the age of needing their feeding utensils sterilized, you’ll use a lot less water.